LuisMHPerez/Portfolio/README.md

 👋 Hey there, I’m Luis from México🌴, currently living in Iceland🌌!
 Welcome to my little corner of GitHub!

-I’m a nutritionist currently pursuing my Master’s in Digital Health at Reykjavik University.
+I’m a nutritionist pursuing my Master’s in Digital Health at Reykjavik University.
 My journey has taken me through several places and different countries.🌎 I´m quite involved into the Digital Health field, UX/UI projects, 3D modeling for medical education and even creating prostetics for amputees.
 Yes, it’s been quite an adventure! 🎢

 👨‍💻 What I Do 💡 UX/UI & User Research – Creating user-friendly designs and experiences 🩺 Digital Health – Bridging tech and healthcare to improve lives 📊 Data & Research – Exploring how design and data shape healthcare